Three-dimensional sizes and shapes of pion emission in heavy-ion collisions: Methods

 An example fit for one centrality and pair transverse mass bin is shown in Figure~\ref{f:examplefit}, zoomed to the fit region in panels (a)-(c), and for the entire investigated region in panels (d)-(f).
+In this particular case, the optimized $N_{\rm events}$ value was 300.
 The fit function is $D_{\rm (c,c)}$ as defined Eq.~\eqref{e:Dccdef}, the core-core part of the pair source---its integral is thus $\lambda$, and the corresponding interaction-free momentum-space correlation function, $C^{(0)}(\boldsymbol{q})$, would in the experimentally accessible range tend to $1+\lambda$, as discussed above.
-It is readily apparent that the normalized total pair source (with $\int D = 1$) is above the fit function especially in the tail region (above distances $~100$ fm), resulting in a $\lambda$ value smaller than unity.
+It is readily apparent that the normalized total pair source (with $\int D = 1$) is above the fit function, especially in the tail region (above distances $~100$ fm), resulting in a $\lambda$ value smaller than unity.
 It is important to note furthermore, that in such fits there are two important range limits: (1) $\rho^{\rm fit}_{\rm max}$ corresponds to the upper limit of the fitted region, (2) $\rho^{\lambda}_{\rm max}$ corresponds to the range where the integral of $D$ is normalized to achieve $\int D = 1$.
-One could set $\rho^{\lambda}_{\rm max} = \infty$, but in an experimentally realized scenario, pions created (usually from decays) outside within the detector volume are discarded by tracking.
+One could set $\rho^{\lambda}_{\rm max} = \infty$, but in an experimentally realized scenario, pions created (usually from decays) outside the detector volume are discarded by tracking.
 Thus if $D$ is to correspond to pairs made up of all pions considered in an experimental setting, we have to limit the normalization range in $\rho$.
-In this case $\rho^{\lambda}_{\rm max}$ corresponds to this upper normalization limit.
-In an experimental comparision of the calculations, a $\rho^{\lambda}_{\rm max}$ shall be chosen that corresponds to the track resolution, or for example a largest possible ``Distant of Closest Approach'' (DCA) that is allowed in the experimental pion sample.
+In this case, $\rho^{\lambda}_{\rm max}$ corresponds to this upper normalization limit.
+In an experimental comparison of the calculations, a $\rho^{\lambda}_{\rm max}$ shall be chosen that corresponds to the track resolution, or for example, a largest possible ``Distant of Closest Approach'' (DCA) that is allowed in the experimental pion sample.
+Essentially, the integration limit $\rho^{\lambda}_{\rm max}$ at these large distances matters---perhaps contrary to expectations---because there are particles decaying to pions at these distances, producing far-away pion pairs.
+Depending on the experimental apparatus, these pions are discarded from the investigated sample or not even registered by tracking (for example, if the decay producing one of the pions happens at a distance of dozens of centimeters from the vertex), or they are included (if the decay happens at a few mm or cm distance, or if the experiment does not apply a strict DCA selection).